 Meaningful rituals are few and far between in the strength and fitness world.
 But there's one that has been catching on in the last few years during the last three-day weekend of spring, and we couldn't think of anything better.

-This Memorial Day, thousands of athletes across the country—many of them CrossFit devotees, but an increasing number who aren't—will partake in "Murph," a grueling crucible that calls for you to perform a mile run followed by 100 pull-ups, 200 push-ups, and 300 squats, all while optionally wearing a 20-pound weighted vest.
-When you're done, you get to run a mile.
-Again.
+This Memorial Day, thousands of athletes across the country—many of them CrossFit devotees, but an increasing number who aren't—will partake in "Murph," a grueling ordeal that calls for you to perform a mile run followed by 100 pull-ups, 200 push-ups, and 300 bodyweight squats, all while (optionally) wearing a 20-pound weighted vest.

 The workout's namesake and creator, Lieutenant Michael Murphy, was a fitness-loving SEAL who was killed in action in Afghanistan on June 28, 2005, at age 29.

-And we, far from the dusty mountaintops of the Kunar Province, can draw inspiration from that.
-This Monday, train with the resolve of so many fallen heroes, for whatever personal battles await.
+On Memorial Day, train with the resolve of so many fallen heroes, for whatever personal battles await.
 You'll feel incredible at the end, like you gave it your all.
 But there are many who gave more.